department-of-veterans-affairs/va.gov-team/products/facilities/vaccination-taxonomy/research-findings.md

 > Primary Care, to me it makes sense because you go to them prior to specialty clinics.
 If I am up for shots I call them and then I go in to get it done.

-> Normally because I use primary care they keep up on the vaccines you need on your chart and know if you are due for one.
+> Normally I use primary care they keep up on the vaccines you need on your chart and know if you are due for one.

-For an injury-related need for a Tetanus shot, most Veterans would look under Urgent Care, and if the injury were more serious, Emergency Care.
+For an injury-related need that might require a Tetanus shot, most Veterans would look under Urgent Care.
+If the injury were more serious, they expect to see information under Emergency Care.

 #### 3. Veterans often use the most common layman's terms when searching for vaccine-related information.
 Veterans all connected and expected to use terms such as vaccine, vaccination and shot, and expected those terms to be seen on VA.gov.